Byron1z/ticket-lifecycle-B1z/README.md

   <img src="https://i.imgur.com/64zTj7I.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
-  Agent Hilda will send it to the appropriate department "Online Banking" for Troubleshooting, which the Online Banking Department would handle this sort of issue,
+  Agent Hilda will send it to the appropriate department/team "Online Banking" for Troubleshooting, which the Online Banking Department would handle this sort of issue,

   or it could also be sent to the Systems Administrator's Department, but for this lab we'll try to keep it consistent.
 </p>